inigochoa/monitorbot/README.md

 cp default.env .env
 ```

-2. Create a new PostgreSQL database and set the URL in the .env file.
+2. Create a new Firebase Firestore database and set the connection values in the
+.env file.
+[You can read the docs at Google]

 3. Configure the telegram variables.